shadowkilleri/python3_practice/readme.txt

-# Follow the Liao to Practice the python3
+# Follow the Liao to Practice the python3.
+# I want finish it with no efferts.